Come with me to the casbah.

 We’re talking Charles Boyer here, the pride of Figeac, a medium-sized city in France’s southwest Cahors wine district, who started making movies in Europe in 1920 before being lured to Hollywood 11 years later by a succession of big studios — MGM, Paramount, Twentieth Century Fox and producer Walter Wanger.

-Boyer continued making films in Hollywood and Europe right up until until 1976, two years before his suicide in 1978 in, of all places, Phoenix, Arizona.
+Boyer continued making films in Hollywood and Europe right up until until 1976, two years before his suicide.
 He is credited with appearances in more than 90 films and tv shows, and played opposite some of Hollywood’s classiest leading ladies (Garbo, Dietrich, Hedy Lamarr, Ingrid Bergman, Jennifer Jones, Irene Dunn).

 Best of all, Boyer worked hard to shed his superficial Hollywood image as the ultimate Continental smoothie.
 He became an actor of strength, conviction and real power.
 And he certainly did not deserve the way his life ended, and the personal trials suffered along the way.